Friedsoap/MetabX/DOC/source/internal_data_structure.rst

 Internal structure of variables
 =============================================================

-One of the issues with IOA is the large amount of data and specially in this program where the idea is to find several indicators and sub-structures, the data needs to be organised consistenly.
+IOA requires and generates large amount of data; specially in this program, where the idea is to find several indicators and sub-structures associated to an initial IOT and each of its product-based structures, so the data needs to be organised consistenly.
-So, this section explains how the data concerning the IOT and the decompositions is organised so you can find what you need.
+This section explains how the data representing each IOT and its decompositions is organised so you can find what you need.

 Data structure
 ---------------------

 The components and indicators related to a given structure are kept together even if they are calculated at different stages.
-For example, the components and indicators related to the actual, aggregated structure are kept in the ``actual_structure_dictionary`` which belongs to the dictionary class.
+The components and indicators related to the actual, aggregated structure are kept in the ``actual_structure_dictionary`` which belongs to the dictionary class.
-Similarly, all components and indicators related to each product-based structure are kept together in a similar structure as ``actual_structure_dictionary``, which in turn are gathered under the array ``product_based_structures``.
+Similarly, all components and indicators related to each product-based structure are kept together in a similar structure:  the dictionary ``product_based_structures`` contains the *n* product-based structures, each with almost the same data structure as for the the ``actual_structure_dictionary``.

 The structure of ``actual_structure_dictionary`` and of each entry in ``product_based_structures`` is :